Born at home 16 June 1932 in Asheville, NC

 In Lieu of flowers donations can be made to

 Arlington, VA 22203 USA

-To send flowers to Fredda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fredda E. Elliott, please visit our floral store.